mesosphere/dcosdev/README.md

 export MINIO_HOST=<public-agent-ip>
 ```

-dcosdev gives you the choice to create an operator services (sdk based service) or basic services (marathon service).
+dcosdev gives you the choice to create an operator services (sdk services) or basic services (marathon services).

-### operator services, aka sdk based service
+### operator services, aka sdk service

 #### dcosdev operator new